Tools & Materials

 For suggestions on where to shop for lingerie supplies, visit my Lingerie Resources page.

 I always include details of where I buy materials at the bottom of every project post.
 If the details are not in there, I can’t remember where I bought it OR the shop has sold out.
-I can’t help you find it–sorry!

-I am an avid collector of patternmaking books!
 For women’s clothing, these are a few of my favorites:

 - Patternmaking by Dennic Chunman Lo (great for beginners, very intuitive)

 - The Bunka Fashion Series (5 volumes–Japanese drafting books with some fitting and sewing techniques)